Creating an instance group connected to Yandex Object Storage

 yc vpc network list

-If there are none, create a network.
+If there are no networks, create one.

 -